Updated: Sep 18

 (3) Get partners in your success.
 Partners multiply your capabilities.

 (5) Don’t neglect your personal life.
-Faith, family, fun, diet, exercise and hobbies are extremely important to rounding you out as an effective leader.
+Faith, family, fun, diet, exercise, and hobbies are extremely important to round you out as an effective leader.
 I know that lately it’s all about the hustle and I get it.
 No one succeeds without that, but being “on” 24/7 eventually leads to a shipwreck of some sort.

 PS!
-If you are a business owner or leader looking to up-level your leadership skills, I invite you to join my new leadership community, COMMUNALLY!
-This will be a safe place for entrepreneurs, executives, and leaders to come together for leadership training, mentorship, and community.
+If you are a business owner or leader looking to up-level your leadership skills, I invite you to join me for a free 30-minute phone call.